-Everyday life in Ilulissat.
+Everyday life in the town of Ilulissat.

-In order to accommodate the many new visitors, there are plans to enhance the quality of the experiences Greenland offers tourists.
+In order to accommodate the many new visitors, there is a desire to enhance the quality of the experiences Greenland offers tourists.
 The Government of Greenland plans to establish six visitor centres over the coming years, of which Realdania has supported the first: Kangiata Illorsua - Ilulissat Icefjord Centre.
 In addition to promoting the story of Greenland, the Icefjord Centre and the future visitor centres are also intended to contribute to a positive development of the Greenlandic economy and ultimately add jobs and promote growth in Greenlandic society.

-This is not the first time that a partnership between the philanthropic association Realdania and Greenland has focused on the unique cultural and natural history of Greenland.
-Realdania has previously engaged in the area around the Icefjord through its subsidiary Realdania By & Byg, which partnered up with the then Qaasuitsup Municipality - now Avannaata Municipality - and World of Greenland to restore two heritage houses in Ilimanaq from the 18th century.
+This is not the first time that a partnership between the philanthropic association Realdania and Greenland has focused on the unique cultural and natural history that Greenland has to offer.
+Realdania has previously engaged in the area around the Icefjord through its subsidiary Realdania By & Byg, which partnered up with the then Qaasuitsup Municipality - now Avannataa Municipality and World of Greenland to restore two heritage houses in Ilimanaq from the 18th century.
 This project too was aimed at promoting the area's natural and cultural heritage and ultimately lay a sustainable foundation for growth and progress for local tourism and business.
-The development of Ilimanaq in combination with the Icefjord Centre will help develop the area around Disko Bay (Qeqertarsuup Tunua) further as a tourist attraction that offers many days of unforgettable experiences.
+The development of Ilimanaq in combination with the new Icefjord Centre will help develop the area around Disko Bay (Qeqertarsuup Tunua) further as a tourist attraction that offers many days of unforgettable experiences.